aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

     {
       "error": "insufficient_user_authentication",
       "error_description": "Subject doesn't meet authentication requirements",
-      "max_age: "5"
+      "max_age": 5
     }

 The Client would need to redirect the user back to the IdP to obtain a new assertion that meets the requirements and retry the token exchange.

-TBD: It may make more sense to request the JWT authorization grant as an additional `response_type` on the authorization request if using OIDC for SSO when performing a step-up to skip the need for additional token exchange round-trip.
+TBD: It may make more sense to request the Mutually-Trusted Authorization Grant as an additional `response_type` on the authorization request if using OIDC for SSO when performing a step-up to skip the need for additional token exchange round-trip.

 # IANA Considerations

 ## Media Types

 This section registers `oauth-mtag+jwt`, a new media type {{RFC2046}} in the "Media Types" registry {{IANA.MediaTypes}} in the manner described in {{RFC6838}}.
-It can be used to indicate that the content is a Mutually-Trusted Aauthorization Grant JWT.
+It can be used to indicate that the content is a Mutually-Trusted Authorization Grant JWT.

 ## OAuth URI Registration